 I dream of the day when we can have a separate workshop.
 As much as we love to build furniture it would get tons of use but that is neither here nor there.

 Once you got your plywood pieces cut then you can attach your 1×4 board on the end.
+We attached them using some glue and brad nails.

 The husband being who he is decided to get a little fancy and use his dado blade to cut a notch so you wouldn’t see the rough edging of the plywood but that is definitely not necessary.